NetCal/DNC/README.md

 * Right-click on the project `DNC`and select `Properties`.
 In the new window, navigate to `Maven` and add `eclipse,tests,exp,mpa` to your Active Maven Profiles (comma separated).
 Click `Apply and Close` and confirm that your `DNC` project will be updated.

 ## Get the rtc.jar to run the MPA RTC Curve Backend and the Tests
-First, make sure you are connected to the Internet.
+First, make sure you are connected to the Internet and that you have a ``lib`` folder in your ``DNC`` project.
 You can then get the dependency in different ways:

 * Using Maven (in gerneral): Run a build with goal 'validate'.